China's Sinopec sale points to next round of state privatization

 "State-owned enterprises will look to attract high-caliber strategic investors, including foreign capital," he told Reuters.

-SASAC is a ministerial-level body run by China's cabinet and is directly responsible for 113 state-owned companies, including Sinopec, oil giants PetroChina and CNOOC, and China Mobile (0941.HK), which operates the world's biggest network of mobile phone users.
+SASAC is a ministerial-level body run by China's cabinet and is directly responsible for 113 state-owned companies, including Sinopec, four giant banks, oil giants PetroChina and CNOOC, and China Mobile (0941.HK), which operates the world's biggest network of mobile phone users.

 Beijing will however retain control of critical lifeline industries, including enterprises related to national security and key economic sectors - upstream energy, transportation and ports, Zhang said.